 - Fuji: 21 grams net carbs

-Creamy Pork & Apples Skillet Dinner Recipe
+Creamy Pork Tenderloin & Apples Recipe

 On to the recipe.
-I started with 1 lb of pork tenderloin, that I cut into 1/2 inch pieces and pounded into thin medallions.
+I started with 1 lb of pork tenderloin, that I cut into ½ inch pieces and pounded into thin medallions.
 To do this, I placed the pieces in a plastic baggie and used a meat mallet to pound them thinner.

-You want the onions almost browned and then you add your apples and saute for a few minutes.
-Lastly add in your vinegar, broth and rosemary and cook for a few minutes so the apples are soft.
-Lastly add the cream, mix well and add back the pork.
+Now all you have to do is pour in the cream, mix well and add back the pork.
 Cook that for a few more minutes and you are done.
 Easy peasy.

-I hope you like this pork and apples skillet dinner.
-It’s a good way to use all those wonderful apples that are in season this time of year.
+I hope you like this creamy pork and apples skillet dinner.
+It is a delicious, hearty fall dinner and a good way to use all those wonderful apples that are in season this time of year.

 The nutrition for one serving using Granny Smith apples is:

-305 cals / 20.2g fat / 7.5g carbs / 0.5g fiber / 20.8g protein = 7g net carbs
+288 cals / 19.2g fat /5.6g carbs / 1g fiber / 20.1g protein = 4.6g net carbs

-- 1 Tablespoon oil
+- 1 tablespoon oil